TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 > ## **Nomenclature**

-Raw Recording: Original recording files created by the respective recording software.
+<u>Raw Recording</u>: Original recording files created by the respective recording software.

-Events: Input signals into the recording system representing external stimuli, like a tones being played, behavioral responses etc. Can contain multiple continuous signals or multiple sets of discrete time points.
+<u>Events</u>: Input signals into the recording system representing external stimuli, like a tones being played, behavioral responses etc. Can contain multiple continuous signals or multiple sets of discrete time points.

-Event Channel Type: Types of event input signals, which depending on the recording system can be for example digital, analog or auxiliary channel in case of Intan recordings or recording nodes in case of Open Ephys recording.
+<u>Event Channel Type</u>: Types of event input signals, which depending on the recording system can be for example digital, analog or auxiliary channel in case of Intan recordings or recording nodes in case of Open Ephys recording.
 Each type can contain multiple individual event channel.

-Event Channel: A single continuous event signal or set of discrete time points describing one (and the same) kind of external stimulus (like a tone being played).
+<u>Event Channel</u>: A single continuous event signal or set of discrete time points describing one (and the same) kind of external stimulus (like a tone being played).
 One event channel type can contain multiple event channel, each describing a certain type of external stimulus.

-Trigger: Exact time points in each event input channel at which an external stimuli is happening.
+<u>Trigger</u>: Exact time points in each event input channel at which an external stimuli is happening.
 If the event signal is composed of discrete time points, triggers are equal to these time points.
 With a continuous event input signal, triggers are time points at which the event signal exceeds a certain threshold.

-Trials: Data in a time range around each trigger (before and after).
+<u>Trials</u>: Data in a time range around each trigger (before and after).
 Live Window: Window that updates along with the main window data plot, showing an analysis of the data plotted in the main window (if coupling to the main window time is enabled in the respective window).

-Event related: Data of all trials.
+<u>Event related</u>: Data of all trials.
 Event related analysis is therefore the same as trial analysis.

 > ## **Rules and Philosophy**